Jared Fogle

-Jared Scott Fogle (/ˈfoʊgəl/; born August 23, 1977) is an American former spokesman for Subway restaurants and convicted sex offender.
-Fogle appeared in Subway's advertising campaigns from 2000 to 2015 until an FBI investigation led to him being convicted of child sex tourism and possessing child pornography.
+Jared Scott Fogle (/ˈfoʊgəl/; born August 23, 1977) is an American former spokesman and convicted child sex offender.
+He appeared in advertising campaigns for Subway from 2000 to 2015, until an FBI investigation led to him being convicted of child sex tourism and possessing child pornography.

 While a student at Indiana University, Fogle lost 245 lb between 1998 and 1999.
 Having frequented a Subway restaurant as part of his diet plan, he was hired to help advertise the company the following year.
 Fogle's popularity led to his appearances in over 300 commercials during his 15 years with Subway, alongside other media appearances.

-Allegations of Fogle having inappropriate relations with minors began in 2007 but did not gain traction until 2015 when the Federal Bureau of Investigation (FBI) uncovered that he received child pornography from an associate.
+Allegations of Fogle having sexual relations with minors began in 2007 but did not gain traction until 2015 when the Federal Bureau of Investigation (FBI) uncovered that he received child pornography from an associate.
 Pleading guilty to the child sex tourism and child pornography charges the same year, Fogle was sentenced to 15 years and eight months in federal prison.
-As of 2025, he remains incarcerated at the Federal Correctional Institution, Englewood.
+As of 2026 he remains incarcerated at the Federal Correctional Institution, Englewood.